Become a member

 Membership is free, and anyone can become a member as long as you are over the age of 12 and live in the UK.
 We want to ensure that our membership is representative of the wide range of people we care for, who work for us, and who live in the communities we serve.

-What kinds of things can a member be involved in?
+What kind of things can a member be involved in?

 There are plenty of opportunities to get involved, whether you have 10 minutes or 3 hours to spare.

-- Send an email to our governors – share your feedback and ideas with our governors on email@example.com.
-You can also choose to meet a governor – email the governors email address and let us know which governor you’d like to meet
+- Send an email to our governors, share your feedback and ideas on email@example.com.
+You can choose to meet a governor by emails the governors email address and letting us know which one you would like to meet.

-- Help to recruit new members – we would like more young members and their families to join our membership, so please encourage your family and friends to sign up.
+- Help to recruit new members.
+We would like more young members and their families to join our membership, so please encourage your family and friends.
+Our membership application form is below.

-- Volunteer for us – there are a number of volunteer roles across the trust, playing an important role providing support to people who use our services.
+- Volunteer for us.
+There are a number of volunteer roles across the trust, playing an important role supporting people who use our services.
 You can find out more by emailing firstname.lastname@example.org.
-You can also volunteer for Love Musgrove, the trust’s official charity – find out more.

-- Take part in a focus group or survey – we often have opportunities for patients and carers to give us their honest feedback on a range of key hospital services through a focus group or surveys.
-Members can take part in these, to share their experiences and feedback.
+- Take part in a focus group or survey.
+We often have opportunities for patients and cares to give us their feedback on a range of key hospital services through a focus group or survey, Members can take part in these sharing their experiences and feedback.

-- Become a Governor – we are looking for committed people with relevant experience who can help fulfil this important role.
+- Become a Governor.
+We are looking for committed people with relevant experience who can help fulfil this important role.
 It is a great opportunity to contribute to the future of the trust.
-Find out more about the role, or contact the Governor and Membership Support Officer at email@example.com for more information
+Find out more about the role by contacting the Corporate Services Officer at email@example.com

-- Join us at engagement events – our members can help to promote membership and speak to those interested at engagement events such as the Annual General Meeting
+- Join us at engagement events.
+Our members can help to promote membership and speak to those interested at events such as the annual general meeting.

 You will learn new skills, have the opportunity to build your confidence, improve your communications skills and meet like-minded people.
 Most importantly, you will be helping to make sure that Somerset NHS Foundation Trust provides its patients with the best care and experience.

-If you would like to find out more about joining the forum, please email email@example.com with your name, age, and a few sentences explaining what you feel you could contribute to the forum and what you are hoping to get out of joining it.
+If you would like to find out more about joining the forum, please email email@example.com with your name, age, and a few sentences explaining what you feel you could contribute to the forum and what you hope to get out of joining.